Chinese patent medicine: Regulation

-Like other patent medicines, they are not patented in the traditional sense of the word.
-No one has exclusive rights to the formula.
-Instead, "patent" refers to the standardization of the formula.
+Like other patent medicines, they are not necessarily patented in the traditional sense of the word.
+Typically no-one has exclusive rights to the formula.
+The term patent medicine is borrowed to refer to their often unclear effectiveness.
+Unlike Western "patent medicine" of old, these products have a fixed proportion of ingredients, as they are put under a modern regulatory framework.